 This kit is available in single (16 inch), double (32 inch) and triple (48 inch) sizes.
 Although not absolutely necessary, we recommend that our builders have access to a bench sander.

-Building this Engine:
+Building resources for this kit: